Pell City, Alabama: Government

+In 2012, having surpassed a population of 12,000 residents, Pell City became only the 14th municipality in Alabama to change its form of government to a Council-Manager form of government.
+Under this form of government, the city council appoints a City Manager who then oversees the day-to-day operations of the city.
+While the mayor's position does not have a vote on matters that come before the council, the mayor may use their discretion to veto certain items.
+The city manager is Brian Muenger, and the mayor is Bill Pruitt.

 Education

 After a period of growth in the 1980s, Pell City voted to split its school system off from the county system, becoming independent.
-The system has over 4500 students spread across Pell City High School, Duran Junior High School, Duran South, Iola Roberts Elementary, Walter M. Kennedy Elementary, Coosa Valley Elementary, Eden Elementary, and Williams Intermediate School.
+The Pell City School District has over 4500 students spread across Pell City High School, Duran Junior High School, Duran South, Iola Roberts Elementary, Walter M. Kennedy Elementary, Coosa Valley Elementary, Eden Elementary, and Williams Intermediate School.

 The system also operates a trade school as an alternative to college preparation courses.

 A conversion of Duran South into a dedicated pre-k school was discussed by the school board in 2019.
 Seventh and eighth grades would be combined into one school, with Pell City High School being remodeled.
 These proposals were accepted by the school board.

 In 2005 Jefferson State Community College opened a new campus location in Pell City offering a wide variety of community college courses.
 The school announced in 2009 that it will begin offering nursing programs to support the recently confirmed Veterans Nursing Home and St. Vincent's St. Clair Hospital.

 In 2011, two of the city's schools, Iola Roberts Elementary and Pell City High School, began the year after undergoing extensive renovations and/or expansions to their campuses.

 In November 2021 the Pell City School System passed its a property tax referendum, which included full-time art and music teachers for all elementary schools, storm shelters at Eden Elementary School and Coosa Valley Elementary School, a complete renovation of Pell City High School along with a new cafeteria and band hall, a new multi-purpose building to Duran North, and various improvements and upgrades to sports facilities.